christopherklaus/tobiisdk4j/README.md

   * __Does it work with 32bit JVMs?__

-  Not at the moment.
-Please update to a 64bit JVM.
+  No. Please update to a 64bit JVM.

 ## License ##